MicrosoftDocs/architecture-center/docs/reference-architectures/identity/adds-extend-domain.md

 ## Deploy the solution

 A deployment for this architecture is available on [GitHub][github].
+Note that the entire deployment can take up to two hours, which includes creating the VPN gateway and running the scripts that configure AD DS.

 ### Prerequisites